How do I get a library card?

 Thinking of donating to the library?
 Why not consider a monetary donation, or a donation of your time as a volunteer?

-If you are considering donating materials (books, DVDs, etc.) to the library, here are some guidelines to help you with the decision-making process.
+If you’re considering donating materials (books, DVDs, etc.) to the library, here are some guidelines to help you with the process.

 With this in mind, we accept: